belchi/lora-system/README.md

-Project with a Lora "hub" on an RPi zero and a battery powered temp sensor on Arduino Pro mini.
+Project with a Lora "hub" on an RPi zero and RFM95W and a battery powered temp sensor on Arduino Pro mini and RFM95W.
 Arduino Pro Mini is run on battery.
 Led and Voltage regulator is removed.
 The module is put to sleep for 15 mins between transmits and draws ~5mA during that time.

 Run on RPi to autostart: